golemparts/blinkt/README.md

 ## Usage

-Add a dependency for `blinkt` to your `Cargo.toml` with `cargo add blinkt`, or by adding it manually to your dependency section.
+Add a dependency for `blinkt` to your `Cargo.toml` using `cargo add blinkt`, or by adding the following line to your dependencies section.

 ```toml
 [dependencies]